Research

 2. Farmers’ behaviour

-3. Economic valuation
+3. Nonmarket valuation

 4. Genome editing, degrowth and other topics